go-aah/docs/getting-started.md

 Your aah web application created successfully at '/Users/jeeva/go-home/src/github.com/jeevatkm/aah-first-app' You shall run your application: 'aah run -importPath=github.com/jeevatkm/aah-first-app'

+Go to https://docs.aahframework.org to learn more and customize your aah application.

 ```

 ## Run your aah application